RevisorTeam/revisor/README.md

 1. Make sure your [hardware satisfies requirements] and you have all [required source data].

 2. Install dependencies by following [installation guide].
-Otherwise, you can use Docker and launch the Revisor from there.

 3. Install process manager to run the Revisor without stopping: supervisor, pm2, etc. _(optional)_